Platycheirus granditarsus

-Platycheirus granditarsus is a species of hoverfly.
-It is found in many parts of Britain and Europe.
+Platycheirus granditarsus, the Hornhand Sedgesitter, is a species of hoverfly.
+It is found in many parts of Britain North America and Europe.
 Typical habitat includes marshy meadows and ditches, where it can be found between May and October, though it is at its commonest between July and September.
 The most distinctive feature of this fly is the red-orange abdomen most easily seen as it takes off or alights.